zhwa/mlir-example/book/Chapter-01-Introduction.md

 Google created MLIR to unify this ecosystem.
 MLIR provides **extensible dialects**, allowing each framework to define its own operations while sharing infrastructure.
 It offers **shared infrastructure** including reusable passes, a type system, and an optimization framework that all dialects can leverage.
 Different dialects can **interoperate**, coexisting in the same program and transforming between each other.
 Finally, MLIR enables **progressive lowering** through a systematic path from high-level to hardware-specific code, where each transformation is explicit and composable.

 Today, the ecosystem has consolidated around MLIR.
 TensorFlow uses MLIR for compilation and optimization.
 PyTorch 2.0 leverages Torch-MLIR for its compilation backend.
 JAX uses MLIR (via StableHLO) for its compilation path.
 Serving frameworks like TensorRT-LLM build on MLIR infrastructure.
-- **Serving frameworks** like TensorRT-LLM build on MLIR infrastructure

 This unification means optimizations and hardware support developed once benefit the entire ecosystem.